1Password/onepassword-sdk-js/examples/README.md

 - Generate different types of passwords (PIN, memorable, and random).
 - Share an item with valid recipients and create a shareable link.
 - Archive or delete items from the vault.
+- Create and manage SSH key items.
+- Create and manage document items, including replacing and reading documents.
+- Create and manage file field items by attaching and deleting files.

 ## Prerequisites